RockefellerArchiveCenter/data_notifications/README.md

 ### Expected Message Format

-The script is designed to consume message from an AWS Simple Queue Service (SQS) queue.
+The script is designed to consume message from an AWS Simple Notification Service (SNS) queue.
 These messages are expected have the following attributes:
 - `refiD` - the ArchivesSpace refid associated with the package
 - `service` - the service which produced the message
-- `outcome` - the outcome of the service (`STARTED`, `SUCCESS` or `FAILURE`)
+- `outcome` - the outcome of the service (`FAILURE`)

-If temporary storage is needed for the next task, the message includes a `size` attribute specifying the size of the original (compressed) package.

-If the message indicates the successful completion of a service, the body of the message contains package data.

-If the message indicates that a service has failed, the body of the message contains a detailed error traceback.
+The body of the message contains a detailed error traceback.

-Start messages do not include either package data or an error traceback.

 ## License